University campus in Michigan

 Block Harbor Cybersecurity in Detroit combines human expertise with powerful tools to secure every phase of vehicle programs, representing the specialized automotive security sector unique to Michigan.
 The University of Detroit Mercy's Graduate Vehicle Cyber Engineering program provides hands-on training through the Metro Detroit Regional Vehicle Cybersecurity Institute (UDM Engineering).
 Students can explore best cybersecurity programs nationally or compare California cybersecurity and Texas cybersecurity options.

-Cybersecurity Job Market in Michigan
+Cybersecurity Job Growth in Michigan

 Employment Outlook